it-academy-svhec/intro-to-programming/primers/C Programming: For Loops Primer.md

     ```
     The array `numbers` is initialized with 7 integer elements.
 We can access an element in an array with the `[]` operator/notation.
 For instance, to access the first element (0th), you can write `numbers[0]`.
 The list index starts at zero, so the first element is really at position `0`.
 We can use the for loop to go through the array of numbers one-by-one.
 On each loop iteration, we check if current element in the array matches the number we are searching for.

-1. Run the program and experiment searching for existent and non-existing values in the array `numbers`
+1. Run the program and experiment searching for existent and non-existent values in the array `numbers`